miroi/pgf90_test/README.rst

 PGI/pgf90 compiler bug
 ======================

 Simple test of the correctness of the PGI/pgf90 compiler.
-Discoved in the Dirac software (www.diracprogram.org) by Miro Ilias, where the piece of code was programmed by AVijit Shee.
+The bug was discovered in the Dirac software (www.diracprogram.org) by Miro Ilias.
+The piece of code was programmed by AVijit Shee.

 The testing software compilation works with Intel (v14) and GNU Fortran (v4.7) compilers: